Farama-Foundation/PettingZoo/docs/classic/checkers.md

 | 3     | Other Player's Kings   |

 Note that there are only 32 occupiable spaces (the dark colored spaced on a real game board) in the game of checkers.
 On even numbered rows (starting with 0) the second square is the first occupiable position.
 On odd numbered rows, the first square is occupiable.

+#### Legal Actions Mask

+The legal moves available to the current agent are found in the `action_mask` element of the dictionary observation.
+The `action_mask` is a binary vector where each index of the vector represents whether the action is legal or not.
+The `action_mask` will be all zeros for any agent except the one whos turn it is.
+Taking an illegal move ends the game with a reward of -1 for the illegally moving agent and a reward of 0 for all other agents.

 #### Action Space